freeCodeCamp/chapter/CONTRIBUTING.md

     git fetch upstream
     ```

-    Hard reset your master branch with the chapter master:
+    Hard reset your main branch with the chapter main:
     ```sh
-    git reset --hard upstream/master
+    git reset --hard upstream/main
     ```

-    Push your master branch to your origin to have a clean history on your fork on GitHub:
+    Push your main branch to your origin to have a clean history on your fork on GitHub:
     ```sh
-    git push origin master --force
+    git push origin main --force
     ```

-    You can validate if your current master matches the upstream/master or not by performing a diff:
+    You can validate if your current main matches the upstream/main or not by performing a diff:
     ```sh
-    git diff upstream/master
+    git diff upstream/main
     ```

     If you don't get any output, you are good to go to the next step.